Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing

 \subsection{Stored-program quantum computing}

-It is known that the operation $U|d\ket$ for general $U$ and input data state $|d\ket$ cannot be simulated by $G|d\ket|\psi_U\ket$ in a unitary way, for $G$ independent of $U$ and $|d\ket$~\cite{NC97}.
+In their original model, it is proved that the operation $U|d\ket$ for general $U$ and input data state $|d\ket$ cannot be simulated by $G|d\ket|\psi_U\ket$ in a unitary way, for $G$ independent of $U$ and $|d\ket$~\cite{NC97}.
 Our method serves as a modification of it so this is possible: the processor $G$ is the generalized gate teleportation scheme, which instead depends on the input program state.
 For symmetric matrices $U$, the program state $|\psi_U\ket$ is sufficient.
 For general cases, with $U=U^LU^R$, the program states $|\psi_{U^L}\ket$ and $|\psi_{U^R}\ket$ together are sufficient to obtain deterministic teleportation and composition.
-The channel-recovery scheme does not depend on the input program, which, however, is destroyed after the computation.
+The channel-execution scheme does not depend on the input program, which, however, is destroyed after the computation.
 One has to either prepare multiple copies of the program states or refresh the program if required.
-This is similar with the `one-way' character of measurement-based quantum computing~\cite{RB01}, and indeed, our model can be treated as a generalization of it.
+This is similar with the `one-way' character of measurement-based quantum computing~\cite{RB01}, and indeed, our model can be treated as a generalization of it as we have mentioned.
 By the composition of a sequence of program states, we prepare many-body states in a heralded way, which can be properly treated as modification of graph states~\cite{BBD+09} or valence-bond solid states~\cite{AKLT87}.